anebz/cloud/Accreditations/aws_developer_associate.md

 ### EC2

-For storing sensitive or confidential data in EC2, use Systems Manager (SSM).
-The data can be accessed from other AWS resources.
+* For storing sensitive or confidential data in EC2, use Systems Manager (SSM).
+The data can be accessed from other AWS resources
+* By default, user data runs only during the boot cycle when the instance is first launched.
+And by default, scripts entered as user data don't have root user privileges for executing.
+* To take high CPU load off EC2 servers, create an HTTPS listener on the ALB with SSL termination.
+To use the listener, you must deploy at least one SSL/TLS certificate on the LB via AWS certificate manager or via IAM, when the region is not supported by ACM
+* Burstable performance instances, such as T3, T3a and T2, are designed to provide a baseline level of CPU performance with the ability to burst to a higher level when required by the workload.
+If your AWS account is less than 12 months old, you can use a t2.micro instance for free within certain usage limits

 ### EBS volume